KQRC-FM

 KQRC-FM (98.9 MHz, "98-9 The Rock") is a radio station licensed to Leavenworth, Kansas and serving the Kansas City metropolitan area.
-Its studios are located in Mission, Kansas, and the transmitter site is in South Kansas City.
+Its studios are located in Mission, Kansas, and its transmitter site is in South Kansas City.
 The station is owned by Audacy, Inc.

 History

-1962-1979: KCLO-FM
+1962–1979: KCLO-FM

 The 98.9 MHz frequency shuffled between formats when it first went on the air in 1962.
-Licensed to Leavenworth, the station began as KCLO-FM, a religious/MOR outlet simulcasting with its AM sister station on 1410.
+Licensed to Leavenworth, the station began as KCLO-FM, a religious-MOR outlet simulcasting with its AM sister station on 1410.

-1979-1982: KTRO
+1979–1982: KTRO

 In 1979, it became a country station as KTRO.

-1982-1986: KZZC
+1982–1986: KZZC

-In December 1982, KTRO became "ZZ 99", KZZC.
-They competed heavily against the city's already existing Top 40 outlet KBEQ-FM by emphasizing on newer music in comparison to KBEQ's oldies lean.
+Mark and Connie Wodlinger, the former owners of Top 40 outlet KBEQ-FM, bought KTRO in late 1982.
+In December of that year, KTRO began targeting the larger Kansas City market by flipping to a Top 40 format as "ZZ 99", KZZC.
+KZZC competed heavily against KBEQ by emphasizing on newer music in comparison to KBEQ's oldies lean.
 The station also was home to Kansas City legendary DJ Randy Miller in morning drive.
+During this time, the station's transmitter was relocated to a site near Basehor in Wyandotte County to improve coverage.
 On August 25, 1986, due to financial trouble, the station flipped to a syndicated oldies outlet as "98.9 Gold" with the KZZC call letters still in place.
+In August 1987, the station's transmitter moved again, this time to the KCTV Tower.

-1987-1989: KCWV
+1987–1989: KCWV

-On September 24, 1987, at Noon, "98.9 The Wave" debuted with a new age (a precursor to the smooth jazz format) and easy listening format, competing with a multitude of AC stations.
+On September 24, 1987, at noon, "98.9 The Wave" debuted with a new age (a precursor to the smooth jazz format) and easy listening format, competing with a multitude of AC stations.
 The call letters were also changed to KCWV.
 In May 1989, Wodlinger Broadcasting sold the station to Journal Broadcast Group for $6 million.

-1989-1992: KRVK
+1989–1992: KRVK

 On October 27, 1989, at 5:37 p.m., the station flipped to soft rock as KRVK, "98.9 The River".
-The station was largely automated with very low-key on-air personalities.
+The station featured a talented line up on-air personalities who were compelled to speak in a laid-back, low-key restrained manner.
+The "River" format was the failed concept of radio consultant Eldon Karl Foulks Jr. (from E. Karl Broadcast Consulting) and Doug Kiel, Vice-Chairman and CEO of the Journal Broadcast Group.
+Dismal ratings plagued the station during its brief run.

-1992-present: KQRC
+1992–present: KQRC

-On April 3, 1992, at 5 p.m., after playing "The River" by Garth Brooks, KRVK flipped to "98.9 The Rock", which debuted with Kansas City band Shooting Star's "Hang On For Your Life".
+On April 3, 1992, at 5 p.m., after playing "The River" by Garth Brooks, the station flipped to its current format as "98.9 The Rock", which debuted with Kansas City band Shooting Star's "Hang On For Your Life".
+The current KQRC call letters were adopted on April 20, 1992.
 The Rock has lived up to its name in the stability of its format, surviving a rock format shuffle in 1997 that claimed Kansas City's (then) longest-surviving (23 years) FM rock station, KYYS.

 Journal sold KQRC to Sinclair Broadcast Group in 1997, with Entercom buying the station in 2000.